-Romania has stolen my heart, and I am simply in love with the diversity, beauty and splendour that unfolded before me, over these past week.
+Romania has stolen my heart, and I am simply in love with the diversity, beauty, and splendor that unfolded before me, over these past weeks.
 I have about 200 photographs I could load up here, so this has been torture to pick only a few to share.

 So when we started our mini road trip from Viscri to the north of Romania we first stopped at Corund. this is the home of Romanian pottery.
 Shops line the street.
-I believe you can also visit workshops but we were time strapped that day.
+I believe you can also visit workshops but we were time-strapped that day.
 Here Explorason selected three Birthday gifts for me.
-The pottery is gorgeous, but take a good look as the edges where the cream glaze is, chips so easily.
+The pottery is gorgeous, but take a good look at the edges where the cream glaze is, chips so easily.

-Then there were a myriad of frozen water cascade as we drove along, but nowhere to stop.
+Then there was a myriad of frozen water cascade as we drove along, but nowhere to stop.

 Horses and carts share the roads with cars – Explorason took this great pic as he drove out onto the road.

-There are sheep farmers with their sheepskin coats in the centre of Romania.
+There are sheep farmers with their sheepskin coats in the center of Romania.

 There are painted houses and churches that I loved.
 And there are the Gypsies.
-I love this photo for the colour combination.
-For the fact the church is one colour, the Gypsy is another, and the snow is white.
+I love this photo for the color combination.
+For the fact the church is one color, the Gypsy is another, and the snow is white.

-I have been criticised for taking photos of the Gypsies in Romania, but against the white, they show colour, and their Indian heritage is still carried through.
+I have been criticised for taking photos of the Gypsies in Romania, but against the white, they show color, and their Indian heritage is still carried through.